yunkunrao/tendermint.com/content/docs/internals/block-structure.md

 The first thing we notice here is that the signatures returned along with block `H`, are those validating block `H-1`.
 This can be a little confusing, but we must also consider that the [Header](./tendermint-types.md#Header) also contains the `LastCommitHash`.
-It would be impossible for the Header to maintain the hash for the commits that were signing the same Header (infinite loop here).
+It would be impossible for a Header to include the commits that sign it (infinite loop here).
 But when we get block `H`, we find `Header.LastCommitHash`, which must match the hash of `LastCommit`.

 ### Header

 The [Header](./tendermint-types.md#Header) contains lots of information (the link has the up-to-date info).
-Notably, it maintains a the `Height`, the `LastBlockID` (to make it a chain), and hashes of the data, the app state, and the validator set.
+Notably, it maintains the `Height`, the `LastBlockID` (to make it a chain), and hashes of the data, the app state, and the validator set.
 This is important, as the only item that is signed by the validators is the `Header`, and all other data must be validated against one of the merkle hashes in the `Header`.

 The `DataHash` can provide a nice check on the [Data](./tendermint-types.md#Data) returned in this same block.
-If you streaming blocks and reacting on the data, you should at least validate the `DataHash` in valid, if not waiting for the `LastCommit` from the next block to make sure it was properly signed.
+If you are streaming blocks and reacting on the data, you should at least validate the `DataHash` is valid, if not waiting for the `LastCommit` from the next block to make sure it was properly signed.

 The `ValidatorHash` contains a hash of the current